How Do State Crimes Compare To Federal Crimes In Terms of Probation And Sentencing?

 So at the state level, the system anticipates there will be more defendants for whom probation is the anticipated outcome.
-At the federal level, they anticipate far fewer people for whom custody is not going to be the ultimate objective of the prosecution.
+At the federal level, they anticipate far fewer people for whom probation or supervised release may be the ultimate objective of the prosecution.
 So, yes, the charges are more serious.
 The sentences are considerably longer.

 Interviewer: For federal crimes, you are much more likely to be in jail for the crime; and for a lot longer.
 The whole situation is a lot more serious, correct?

 Paul: That is absolutely right.
 Also, at the federal level, you see a lot more indictment following long-term, extensive investigation.
 You may have a client who has been indicted, and he contacts my office post indictment.
 I find out he is accused of being involved in a drug distribution ring that has been under investigation for 18 to 24 months; before charges are filed and the indictment is dropped.

 That means the prosecutor is in a position where he has multiple layers of evidence to prove his charge.
 He had federal investigators and law enforcement officers investigate and collect evidence, months before ever filing the indictment.
 So each defendant is in a situation where there is much more evidence against them.